ljnelson/jpa-maven-plugin/README.md

 [![Jitpack Snapshots](https://jitpack.io/v/iSnow/jpa-maven-plugin.svg)](https://jitpack.io/#iSnow/jpa-maven-plugin)

-This project houses a [Maven plugin][1] for auto-discovering JAP-annotated entity classes from libraries.
+This project houses a [Maven plugin][1] for auto-discovering JPA-annotated entity classes from libraries.
 The primary use-case is developers who factor out model classes into a library and need JPA providers like Eclipselink to see them.
 Spring developers do not need this plugin, neither do Hibernate developers.